 Allies make a commitment to a regular weekly schedule with City Slicker Farms for a period of 3 to 4 months.
 This allows for a deeper learning experience and some additional training opportunities.
 If you can't commit to a regular schedule throughout an allyship, drop in volunteering may be a better option for you.

-If I become an ally, how many hours a week with I work and what will my be schedule be like?
+If I become an ally, how many hours a week can I participate and what will my be schedule be like?

-We ask that allies commit to a minimum of 8 hours per week, although some allies work for as many as 30 hours per week.
-Some people work one 8 hour day and some people work several days a week for shorter chunks of time.
+We ask that allies commit to a minimum of 8 hours per week, although some allies volunteer for as many as 30 hours per week.
+Some people participate one 8 hour day and some people participate several days a week for shorter chunks of time.
 If you apply and are invited in for an interview we will discuss scheduling possibilities with you in detail at that time.

 Do I need gardening experience to be an ally?